ABI Management

 What is an ABI?

-You only need to provide an ABI if your monitor needs to inspect event logs (i.e., if your filter_script
+You only need to provide an ABI if your monitor needs to inspect event logs (i.e., if your filter_script accesses the log variable).

 How Argus Finds ABIs